 Many elderly in need of care choose to remain in their homes or live with relatives.
 As mentioned above, caregivers come in various forms.

 On a professional level, Certified Nursing Assistants (CNAs) and Home Health Aides (HHAs) mainly fill these needs.

 Most of these individuals are employed by agencies registered with the state they work in.
-Some prefer to, and are fortunate to, find private cases.
+On the other hand, some prefer, and are fortunate, to find private cases.

 COVID-19 has placed a pause on the full-capacity status of many healthcare facilities except for hospitals.
 The risk may be more heightened in a facility than at home, especially where there is reduced contact with others.

 As a result, family members choose to keep their loved ones at home or remove them from facilities.
 Healthcare agencies are pressured more than ever to fill these positions.

 In the meantime, some caregivers have withdrawn their services as they are fearful of contracting the disease and also putting their own families at risk.